 Generally, a worker does not need to disclose (or prove) their vaccination status to a business.

 If certain work cannot be done by an unvaccinated worker, a business can ask a worker about the worker’s vaccination status.
-Workers will be able to show their vaccination cards to prove they have been vaccinated, or get a copy of their vaccination records from their GP.
 If the worker does not disclose (or provide evidence about) their vaccination status, the business may assume the worker has not been vaccinated for the purposes of managing health and safety risks.
 However, businesses should first inform workers of this assumption, and what will happen if the worker is not vaccinated or does not disclose their vaccination status.

 Employees cannot be redeployed or disadvantaged for refusing to disclose their vaccination status, unless particular work cannot be done by unvaccinated employees.